 and let it go, or they don’t even think about it at all.
 They don’t create a huge story about themselves, about being bad for not getting all sorts of things done when they should be done, or being bad for not doing something at all.
 They end up

-seeing most incidents of delay or non-doing, simply as a change of mind or change of circumstances, and not as solid proof of the terrible personality defect of procrastination.
+seeing most incidents of delay or non-doing, simply as a change of mind, or a change of circumstances, or other people's fault, or a consequence of life, and not as solid proof of the terrible personality defect of procrastination.

 Insight #2: I Thought About it a Lot!